todbot/electron-blink1-toy/README.md

 Uses the magic of `require('babel-register')` in both the app and renderer to do on-the-fly transpiling

-Note: the `node-hid` library needs to be recompiled for Electron.
-The `electron-rebuild` tool does this, and should be done automatically for you via the "postinstall" script of this project.

 This project leans heavily on https://github.com/b52/electron-es6-react